Cargo ship: Mediaeval Northern Europe

-In the Viking Age (c.
-8th–11th centuries), long‑distance trade in northern waters was carried primarily by the knarr, a broad‑beamed, deep‑hulled cargo vessel distinct from the longship.
-Clinker‑built with overlapping planks and a single square sail, the knarr could carry 20–50 tonnes of cargo and was stable in open seas while retaining a shallow enough draft for river navigation and beaching.
-These ships enabled Norse merchants to move timber, furs, iron, and luxury goods from the Baltic to the Mediterranean, and across the North Atlantic to Iceland, Greenland, and Vinland.
-By the 10th century, the hulk appeared in records, possibly originating in the Low Countries, with strongly curved stem and stern and a capacious hull suited to bulk cargo.
+During the Viking Age (c.
+8th–11th centuries), long‑distance trade in northern waters was primarily carried out by the knarr, a broad‑beamed, deep‑hulled cargo vessel distinct from the longship.
+Clinker‑built with overlapping planks and a single square sail, the knarr could carry 20–50 tonnes of cargo and was stable in open seas while retaining a shallow enough draft to navigate rivers and land by beaching.
+These ships enabled Norse merchants to move timber, furs, iron, and luxury goods from the Baltic to the Mediterranean, and across the North Atlantic to Iceland, Greenland, and even Vinland.
+By the 10th century, the hulk appeared in records, possibly originating in the Low Countries, with strongly curved stem and stern and a capacious hull suited to carry bulk cargo.

 From the 12th century, the cog emerged along the Frisian and Saxon coasts, eventually replacing Viking‑type traders in most northern waters.
 Early cogs were single‑masted, square‑rigged, clinker‑built vessels with flat bottoms and high sides, allowing them to settle upright at low tide for easy loading and unloading, and offering greater cargo capacity and security from attack.
-By the 13th and 14th centuries, mature cogs with fore and aft castles became the workhorses of the Hanseatic League, carrying grain, beer, salt, timber, and wool between Baltic, North Sea, and English Channel ports.
+By the 13th and 14th centuries, mature cogs with fore and aft castles became the workhorses of the Hanseatic League, carrying grain, beer, salt, timber, wool and other types of cargo between Baltic, North Sea, and English Channel ports.
 Late medieval hulks, particularly in the Baltic, grew to rival contemporary great ships in size, while retaining clinker construction traditions.

 By the late 15th century, northern shipwrights began adopting the carvel‑built, multi‑masted carrack from Iberia and the Mediterranean, replacing the single‑masted cog on long‑distance routes, marking the transition from medieval to early modern ocean‑going cargo ships and enabling northern merchants to participate in emerging Atlantic trade networks.
-The carrack’s greater tonnage and improved seaworthiness allowed for heavier cargoes and extended voyages beyond the Baltic and North Sea.
+The carrack's greater tonnage and improved seaworthiness allowed for heavier cargoes and extended voyages beyond the Baltic and North Sea.

 In the late 16th century, Dutch shipbuilders developed the fluyt, a purpose‑built cargo vessel with a capacious hull, narrow upper works to reduce tolls, and minimal crew requirements.
-The fluyt became the workhorse of Baltic and North Sea trade, optimised for bulk goods such as grain, timber, and salt, and was instrumental in the Dutch Republic’s commercial dominance.
+The fluyt became the workhorse of Baltic and North Sea trade, optimized for bulk goods such as grain, timber, and salt, and was instrumental in the Dutch Republic's commercial dominance.